 There is a Stop loss option, which can limit such losses at any given time but this will consequently limit potential winnings as well.
 For example, if you set Stop loss at 10 points – you can win or lose a maximum of 10 times your wager.

 Players can also set up limits of their own when it comes to depositing, betting, and game time on the sites.
-These can be set on a daily base or limited weekly and monthly, which is a great tool to prevent gambling problems as implemented by the gambling divisions of each state.
+These can be set on a daily base or limited to weekly and monthly, which is a great tool to prevent gambling problems as implemented by the gambling divisions of each state.

 PointsBet website and the app have few distractions as they take you directly into the action whether you’re looking for the best PointsBet NBA odds or the NFL games coming up.
 The site offers a clean look and players even have to open the sidebar to get a navigation menu, where they can scroll through Promo offers, get to their list of Sports, the Boosted odds or the Live action.

 The customer support is available immediately from the Home page with email and live chat links, which offers great accessibility and makes sure everyone can find a real person to talk to in a matter of minutes.
-The mobile apps take on design and usability, which makes it easy to get used to!
+The mobile apps take on design and usability, which makes them easy to get used to!